Devin Moore (murderer)

-Devin Darnell Moore (born Devin Darnell Thompson on May 15, 1985) is an American convicted murderer from Alabama who sparked a controversy about video games after he gained control of a police officer's service pistol while under arrest in a police station in Fayette, Alabama, and used it to kill three law enforcement officers on June 7, 2003.
-He then escaped the scene in a stolen police cruiser.
-When he was later captured, Moore was quoted as saying "Life is a video game.
-Everybody's got to die sometime."
+Devin Darnell Moore (born Devin Darnell Thompson on May 15, 1985) is an American convicted murderer who killed two law enforcement officers and a dispatcher at a police station in Fayette, Alabama on June 7th, 2003.
+Moore had been arrested for car theft and gained control of his arresting officer's service pistol.
+He was captured shortly afterward in Mississippi after fleeing in a stolen police cruiser.

-In the following trial, Moore's defense strategy was to argue that Moore was not guilty by reason of serious mental defect.
-They asserted that his repeated playing of the video game Grand Theft Auto had incited his shooting spree and that he was suffering from post-traumatic stress disorder following parental abuse by his father.
+The shooting sparked a controversy regarding violent video games, as Moore was quoted as saying "Life is a video game.
+Everybody's got to die sometime" during his arrest, with Moore's defense later arguing that Moore was not guilty by reason of serious mental defect.
+They asserted that his repeated playing of the video game Grand Theft Auto: Vice City had incited his shooting spree and that he was suffering from post-traumatic stress disorder following parental abuse by his father.
 The controversial video game theory was highlighted in an episode of the news magazine television series 60 Minutes on March 4, 2005.

 Moore was convicted on October 9, 2005, and was sentenced to death by lethal injection.
 As of July 2013, he remained on death row and was appealing his sentence.

 Background

 Devin Moore was born to Kenneth Moore and Gloria Thompson.
 Kenneth Moore ran a janitorial business, and met Thompson when she was fifteen years old, while babysitting his other children from a previous marriage.
 Moore has five older half-siblings, including Mookie Moore, a former National Football League player.
-Moore grew up in Covin, Alabama, briefly attending an alternative school in Walker County for a year, before moving to Jasper, Alabama in the tenth grade to live with his mother.
+Moore grew up in Covin, Alabama, briefly attending an alternative school in Walker County for a year.
+Between the ages of 7 and 16, he lived with his father due to his mother's substance abuse, also spending some time at foster homes.
+He moved to Jasper, Alabama in the tenth grade to live with his mother.

-According to Moore's murder trial defense, Moore's father was physically abusive and forced his sons to perform manual labor from an early age.
-The claim was supported by his older half-brother Adam, Adam Moore's wife, and an aunt.
-Kenneth Moore and some family friends denied the allegations, with Kenneth being vocal during later media interviews about his son's previous behavioral issues, which included harassment of female classmates and carrying a knife to school.

 Moore graduated from high school in spring 2003 and had enlisted in the U.S. Air Force, being due for entry by the end of summer.
 Moore had prior contact with law enforcement for selling drugs and car theft, but had no criminal record due to being underage at the time, having turned 18 three weeks before the shooting.